susanmarie87/Wild_Boutique/README.md

 The empty path matched the last one.
 You’re seeing this error because you have DEBUG = True in your Django settings file.
 Change that to False, and Django will display a standard 404 page.

-There was an issue with the session cookie and this was solved by taking the following steps:
+Cause: There was an issue with the session cookie and this was solved by taking the following steps:

-Open up Dev Tools, go to the Application tab, select Storage from the sidebar, then click the "Clear Site Data" button, it will fix the issue for you by emptying your cart (see image below).
+Solution: Open up Dev Tools, go to the Application tab, select Storage from the sidebar, then click the "Clear Site Data" button, it will fix the issue for you by emptying your cart (see image below).
 _______________________

 Bug 10